 Revenue is generated from customers throughout the United States, and in Mexico, Canada and Colombia.
-Our customers are largely concentrated in the automotive, retail and consumer goods, steel, oil and gas, alternative energy and manufacturing industries.
+Our customers are largely concentrated in the automotive, retail and consumer goods, steel and other metals, energy and manufacturing industries.

-A significant percentage of our revenues is derived from the domestic auto industry.
-Of our customers generating revenues greater than \$100,000 per year, aggregate sales in the automotive industry totaled 31%, 29% and 27% of revenues during the fiscal years ended December 31, 2021, 2020 and 2019, respectively.
-During 2021, 2020 and 2019, General Motors accounted for approximately 13%, 14% and 12% of our total operating revenues, respectively.
-Sales to our top 10 customers, including General Motors, totaled 38% in 2021.
+A significant percentage of our revenues are derived from the domestic auto industry.
+Of our customers generating revenues greater than \$100,000 per year, aggregate sales in the automotive industry totaled 36%, 31% and 29% of revenues during the fiscal years ended December 31, 2022, 2021 and 2020, respectively.
+During 2022, 2021 and 2020, General Motors accounted for approximately 16%, 13% and 14% of our total operating revenues, respectively.
+Sales to our top 10 customers, including General Motors, totaled 42% in 2022.
 A significant percentage of our revenue also results from our providing capacity to other transportation companies that aggregate loads from a variety of shippers in these and other industries.